bamos/bamos.github.io/cv.md

 + London, United Kingdom (Remote) | December 2013-January 2014
 + Open-source **Scala** development with a startup on the Snowplow analytics platform.
 + Developed a new server using **Spray** and **Actors** to store **Apache Thrift** events on **Amazon Kinesis**.
-+ Completed project ahead of schedule, and also ported Snowplow's Scala enrichment process to Kinesis.
++ Completed project ahead of schedule, and also helped port Snowplow's Scala enrichment process to Kinesis.

 ## Qualcomm, Inc.
 ### Source Integrity Team Software Intern